mephisto83/skyview-report/README.md

 # skyview-propsal

 ## Overview
 The purpose of this document is to describe a high level view of the requirements for the project management and execution of a new sky view app.
 At the time of this writing, there are 4 phases.
 These phases encapsulate the boundaries of the project.
-At each phase, the boundaries illustrates "safe" places where exiting is optional.
+At each phase, the boundaries illustrate "safe" places where exiting is optional.
 So when moving from one phase to the next, a decision to continue the process can be made with an understanding that work can pause or discontinue.

  ![Timeline](timeline.png)